 De Rosnay, Tatiana.
 (Novels, 12 in French, 3 in English)

 Rispin, Karen.
-African settings for romance novels.
+African settings for

 Scott, Jack.
 Turkey Street (and others)